ismaelc/ConcurAPIConSF/README.md

 **Get a Developer sandbox account**

 A developer sandbox account allows you to test both the app and APIs, free of charge.
-For the purposes of this hackathon, we have set up 50 developer accounts (using non-existent email addresses and pre-populated with Expense and Itinerary information) so that you can start using them right away.
-To get one of these accounts, please email chris.ismael@concur.com with the Subject: Disrupt Sandbox.
+For the purposes of this hackathon, we have set up developer accounts (using non-existent email addresses and pre-populated with Expense and Itinerary information) so that you can start using them right away.
+To get one of these accounts, please email chris.ismael@concur.com with the Subject: Concur Sandbox Request.

 If you prefer to set up your own free sandbox, you can do so by registering [here](https://developer.concur.com/register).
 Note that the setup steps right after you login requires you to keep clicking 'Next' (for the most part) until you get to the end.
 If you get stuck, reach out to chris.ismael@concur.com or send him a tweet @chrispogeek